yret1/airbeanindividual/README.md

 ### Remove product

-To modify a product send a POST to **/updatemenuitem**
+To delete a product send a POST to **/removemenuitem**

 the format for the request should look like this
 ```
 {
-	"updateItem":{
+	"deleteItem":{
 		"id": 7 (required),
-		"description": "Kaffa galloj",
-		"title":"Häftig kaffe va?"
 	}
 }
 ```

-The id cannot be modified and is required when updating a product.

-The rest of the fields are optional, only the modified fields will be updated
+This function only takes the id of the item to be deleted.

-Whenever the item is update it gets a updated date in the database of when the request was made.
+If the item is found in the database it will be removed

 ## User Endpoints